-- Termination of the Master SSO Supply Agreement; - The loss of all rights to provide supply for the Dayton Power and Light Company AES Ohio to serve any load won by such bidder; - The forfeiture of letters of credit, financial guarantees, and other fees posted or paid; - Action (including prosecution) under applicable state and/or federal laws; - Attorneys' fees and court costs incurred in any litigation that arises out of the bidder's improper disclosure; - Debarment from participation in future competitive bidding processes; - Other sanctions that may be appropriate.
+- Termination of the Master SSO Supply Agreement; - The loss of all rights to provide supply for AES Ohio to serve any load won by such bidder; - The forfeiture of letters of credit, financial guarantees, and other fees posted or paid; - Action (including prosecution) under applicable state and/or federal laws; - Attorneys' fees and court costs incurred in any litigation that arises out of the bidder's improper disclosure: - Debarment from participation in future competitive bidding processes; - Other sanctions that may be appropriate.

-Should such an event occur, the Auction Manager will make a recommendation to The Dayton Power and Light Company AES Ohio regarding sanctions.
-The imposition of such sanctions will be at the discretion of The Dayton Power and Light Company AES Ohio.
+Should such an event occur, the Auction Manager will make a recommendation to AES Ohio regarding sanctions.
+The imposition of such sanctions will be at the discretion of AES Ohio.